themakers/identity/README.md

   	)

   func main() {
-  	//STEP ONE
+  	//STEP 1
-  	idenBackend, err := backend_mongo.New(backend_mongo.Options{ // At the first step we preparing mongodb storer for identities
+  	// At the first step we preparing mongodb storer for identities
-  		DBName:           "test",                                   // by providing name of database,
+  	// by providing name of database,
-  		CollectionPrefix: "idn_",                                   // collection prefix - there will be creating 2 collections(users and authentications) with provided prefix
+  	// collection prefix - there will be creating 2 collections(users and authentications) with provided prefix
-  		URI:              "mongodb://localhost:27017",              // uri for connecting to db })
+  	// uri for connecting to db

+  	idenBackend, err := backend_mongo.New(backend_mongo.Options{
+  		DBName:           "test",
+  		CollectionPrefix: "idn_",
+  		URI:              "mongodb://localhost:27017",
+  	})
   	if err != nil {
   		panic(err)